Account

 _tokenPriceDenominator() → uint256 internal

-Denominator used for interpreting the tokenPrice returned by _fetchDetails as "fixed point".
+Denominator used for interpreting the tokenPrice returned by _fetchDetails as "fixed point" in _erc20Cost.

 withdrawTokens(contract IERC20 token, address recipient, uint256 amount) public